gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_043_runway_prompt.md

-Runway Prompt – Scene 43: Walk in Bloomsbury
+# Scene 043: Walk in Bloomsbury
 Scene Title: Walk in Bloomsbury

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Location: London – From UCL to Russell Square
 Time of Day: Early evening, golden hour light